 The application can call the following functions to do WiFi Simple Configuration (WSC) operations.
 (Devices with this feature that are certified by the Wi-Fi Alliance can claim support for Wi-Fi Protected SetupTM.)
-You must call these APIs after swf_Open() returns success.
+You must call these APIs after swf\Open() returns success.

-- int swf_WPSStartPBC(BOOLEAN bAP, u8 pPeerAddr);
+int swf\WPSStartPBC(BOOLEAN bAP, u8 \pPeerAddr);

-- int swf_WPSStartPIN(BOOLEAN bAP, u32 pin);
+int swf\WPSStartPIN(BOOLEAN bAP, u32 pin);

-- int swf_WPSGeneratePIN(u32 pin);
+int swf\WPSGeneratePIN(u32 \pin);

-int swf_WPSStartPBC (BOOLEAN bAP, u8 pPeerAddr);
+int swf\WPSStartPBC (BOOLEAN bAP, u8 \pPeerAddr);

 Summary Start WSC PBC (Push Button Configuration) protocol.

 Descr Try to start the WSC Push Button Configuration.
-Normally you should push the actual button on the AP or start the AP's PBC via the configuration page of the first.
+Normally you should push the actual button on the AP or start the AP's PBC via the configuration page of that AP first.
 If bAP is FALSE, your device is WSC Enrollee.
-You also need to call swf_ScanBss() first before you call this function.
-This API will check the scar result returned by the swf_ScanBss() to make sure there is at least one AP whi the active Push Button Configuration mode.
-If bAP is TRUE, your device is W Registrar.
-Normally you should call swf_StartSoftAP() first to let your device in SoftAP mode.
-Parameters bAP pPeerAddr If WSC is Registrar for the SoftAP mode.
-When this device is WSC Registrar, this parameter is the peer WSC Enrolle MAC address for the P2P Group Owner and SoftAP.
-Should pass NULL if you don't care about the enrollee's MAC address or bAP is FALSE Returns < 0 No AP BC succeeded. s have the active Push Button Configuration in the latest scan result, or SoftAP mode, no client connected to the AP during the WSC walk eriod.
-See Also swf_Connect()
+You also need to call swf\ScanBss() first before you call this function.
+This API will check the scanned result returned by the swf\ScanBss() to make sure there is at least one AP which is in the active Push Button Configuration mode.
+If bAP is TRUE, your device is WSC Registrar.
+Normally you should call swf\StartSoftAP() first to let your device work in SoftAP mode.

+ParametersbAPIf WSC is Registrar for the SoftAP mode.pPeerAddrWhen this device is WSC Registrar, this parameter is the peer WSCEnrolle MAC address for the P2P Group Owner and SoftAP.
+Shouldpass NULL if you don't care about the enrollee's MAC address orbAP is FALSE

+Returns 0 Start PBC succeeded.

+< 0 No APs have the active Push Button Configuration in the latest scan result, or for the SoftAP mode, no client connected to the AP during the WSC walk time period.